My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 So He’s been reminding me to count my blessings, not my troubles.
 (Psalm 103;1-2)

 A spirit and attitude of gratitude can change everything.
 He doesn’t have to “deserve” it, doesn’t have to be a big thing.
 A “thanks for getting the milk, I know you had to go out of your way in that traffic” is a nice thing to say.

-There’s many more areas to step up as young wives (and by young wives I mean wives in the early years of marriage).
-So what other areas can you add?
-What areas do you need most reminders on?
-Please share in comments.
+There are many areas to step up as early wed wives, what other areas can you add?
+What areas do you struggle?
+Share in comments.